wispcompute/wisp-go-sdk/docs/Cluster.md

 ### NewCluster

-`func NewCluster(user int32, name string, handle NullablePickledHandleField, ) *Cluster`
+`func NewCluster(user User, name string, handle NullablePickledHandleField, ) *Cluster`

 NewCluster instantiates a new Cluster object
 This constructor will assign default values to properties that have it defined,